BBC Charter: History

 The 1927 charter incorporated the BBC as independent of the Government similar to institutions like the Bank of England.
 With a royal charter—not as a governmental department, and therefore independent of it.
 It established the Board of Governors of the BBC and the Postmaster General was set to supervise and give licence to the broadcaster.
-Interestingly, the charter did not spell out 'independence' as such, yet.
+The charter did not spell out 'independence' as such, yet.

 In 1937, after having been made to appear that 7.5 million persons now used wireless telegraphy, the charter was renewed, and had the Postmaster General continue giving licence to the BBC.

 After several subsequent charters, the 1981 charter moved the responsibilities of licensing the BBC to an unspecified Secretary of State.
 The 1997 charter specified the Secretary of State for Trade and Industry.